-The total cash received as a result of stock option exercises in 2018, 2017 and 2016 was approximately \$3.6 million, \$11.2 million and \$18.8 million, respectively.
-The actual tax benefit realized as a result of stock option exercises and the vesting of other share-based awards during 2018, 2017 and 2016 was \$2.5 million, \$5.0 million and \$3.7 million, respectively.
-For 2018, 2017 and 2016, the total intrinsic value of stock options exercised was \$2.3 million, \$7.7 million and \$5.1 million, respectively.
+The total cash received as a result of stock option exercises in 2019, 2018 and 2017 was approximately \$ 1.6 million, \$3.6 million and \$11.2 million, respectively.
+The actual tax benefit realized as a result of stock option exercises and the vesting of other share-based awards during 2019, 2018 and 2017 was \$2.3 million, \$2.5 million and \$5.0 million, respectively.
+For 2019, 2018 and 2017, the total intrinsic value of stock options exercised was \$ 0.7 million, \$2.3 million and \$7.7 million, respectively.

-The Company awarded performance-based restricted stock units to employees during 2018, 2017 and 2016.
+The Company awarded performance-based restricted stock units to employees during 2019, 2018 and 2017.
 The number of performance-based restricted stock units that will ultimately be earned will not be determined until the end of the corresponding performance periods, and may vary from as low as zero to as high as 2.5 times the target number depending on the level of achievement of certain performance goals.
 The level of achievement of these goals is based upon the financial results of the Company for the last full calendar year within the performance period.
-The performance goals consist of certain levels of achievement using the following financial metrics: revenue growth, operating margin expansion, and return on invested capital.
+The performance goals consist of certain levels of achievement using the following financial metrics: revenue, operating income margin, and return on invested capital.
 If the performance goals are not met based on the Company's financial results, the applicable performance-based restricted stock units will not vest and will be forfeited.
-Shares subject to forfeited performance-based restricted stock units will be available for issuance under the Company's 2010 Omnibus Incentive Compensation Plan (the 2010 Plan).
+Shares subject to forfeited performance-based restricted stock units will be available for issuance under the Company's 2019 Omnibus Incentive Compensation Plan (the 2019 Plan).